rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/1-1-definitions.md

 <!-- ======================================================================= -->
 ## universal set, roots, leafs

-Recall that each setump `S` can be understood to be accompanied by a universal set `U(S)`, which is effectively a superset to each path in `S`.
+Recall that each setup `S` can be understood to be accompanied by a universal set `U(S)`, which is effectively a superset to each path in `S`.
 Because of that, each path in `S` corresponds with a total suborder to `U(S)`.